 The division of Korea is a legacy of the Cold War.

 Japan annexed the Korean peninsula in 1910, and the country spent the next 35 years under Japanese military rule.
-With Japan’s defeat in World War II in 1945, American troops landed in the southern part of the peninsula, while Soviet troops secured the area north of latitude 38˚ N (or the 38th parallel).
-In this way, communism took firm hold in the north, culminating in the emergence of Kim Il-Sung, who in 1948 would become the first premier of the newly established Democratic People’s Republic of Korea.
-Meanwhile, the United Nations General Assembly (at the urging of the United States) sanctioned elections held in the south, the adoption of a constitution and the inauguration of the Republic of Korea, with Seoul as the capital.
+With Japan’s defeat in World War II, U.S. troops landed in the southern part of the peninsula, while Soviet forces secured the area north of latitude 38˚ N (or the 38th parallel).
+As communism took firm hold in the north, Kim Il-Sung (Kim Jong-Un’s grandfather) emerged as the first premier of the newly established Democratic People’s Republic of Korea (DPRK) in 1948.
+Meanwhile, the UN General Assembly sanctioned elections held in the south, adoption of a constitution and the inauguration of the Republic of Korea, with Seoul as its capital.

-Since the Korean War, North and South Korea have been worlds apart—but separated by a 2.5-mile no man’s land.
+Since the Korean War, North and South Korea have remained worlds apart—but separated only by a 2.5-mile no man’s land.

-Tensions between the two governments and their powerful allies erupted into war in 1950, when Soviet-backed North Korean troops invaded the south.
+Tensions between the two governments and their powerful allies erupted into war in 1950, when Soviet-backed North Korean troops invaded the South.
 Fighting in the Korean War—which cost at least 2.5 million lives—ended in July 1953, with the peninsula still divided into two hostile states.
-On its southern border, a 2.5-mile-wide demilitarized zone separates North Korea from South Korea, roughly following the 38th parallel for 150 miles across the peninsula.
-Established according to the terms of the 1953 armistice, this once devastated battleground is now essentially a nature preserve, covered by forests, estuaries and wetlands housing hundreds of bird, fish and mammal species.
+A 2.5-mile-wide demilitarized zone separates North Korea from South Korea, roughly following the 38th parallel for 150 miles across the peninsula.
+Established according to the terms of the 1953 armistice, this once-devastated battleground is now essentially a nature preserve, covered by forests, estuaries and wetlands housing hundreds of bird, fish and mammal species.

 North Korea is often referred to as a “hermit kingdom.”

-Under both men, North Korea remained isolated from the international community, with its governmental, economic and other operations veiled in secrecy.
+North Korea has remained isolated from the international community, with its governmental, economic and other operations veiled in secrecy.
 Restrictions on travel into or out of the country and a tightly controlled press helped maintain this isolation.
-North Korea’s foreign policy has been marked by two significant alliances, with China and the Soviet Union, and hostility to South Korea and the United States.
-The collapse of Soviet Union in early 1990s left China as the country’s only major ally, but the recent pattern of defiant statements and aggressive actions by the new North Korean leader, Kim Jong Il’s son Kim Jong-Un, has threatened this alliance as well.
-It is difficult to get reliable information on North Korea’s economy, but according to U.S. government estimates, industry (including electrical power, military products, machine building, chemicals, mining and metallurgy) accounts for half of its GDP, along with services and tourism.
-A thriving illegal trade, including black-market arms sold to Iran and other countries, also appears to help finance the country and its nuclear program.
+North Korea’s foreign policy has been marked by two significant alliances, with China and the Soviet Union, and by enduring hostility to South Korea and the United States.
+The USSR’s collapse in the early 1990s left China as the country’s most important ally, but the pattern of defiant statements and aggressive actions by the young, erratic Kim Jong-Un over the course of his reign has steadily weakened this alliance.
+More recently, North Korea and Russia have developed increasingly close diplomatic (and economic) ties.
+In 2017, Russia topped the list of countries friendly towards North Korea for the third straight year, according to Pyongyang’s state-controlled news agency, KCNA.

 North Korea’s pursuit of nuclear weapons is not new.